A negative classroom environment results in behavior difficulties, interpersonal challenges, and an overall unwelcoming tone for students.

 Many teachers think it’s vital to have a large space to have a positive classroom environment but you can create positivity and flow in any space, including portable classrooms!

-Below we dive into three tips that will help you establish the perfect environment your students need.
+Below we dive into three tips that will help you establish the perfect environment your students needs.

 All students are unique and bring their own experiences into your classroom.
 On top of that, every teacher has different rules and definitions of what constitutes as “acceptable” behavior.
 This is why you should assume that you should start every school year from scratch.
 Take the first week or two to establish classroom norms and explicitly teach your rules.
 Practice by role playing during morning meetings and remember to immediately reinforce when students are following expectations.

-- Imagine asking one of your energetic students to walk all the way across the room to grab scissors, having to weave in and out of desks – only to struggle to find those scissors since there’s no designated bin!
+Imagine asking one of your energetic students to walk all the way across the room to grab scissors, having to weave in and out of desks – only to struggle to find those scissors since there’s no designated bin!
 Chaos and clutter sets students up to fail.
 Organizing your furniture and materials in a structured manner helps make your classroom predictable, and it will make it easier for your students to find what they need when they need it.
 You’ll also find that there will be less distractions which means less time wasted on tasks and more time learning!
-For ideas on how to design your room, check out this article.

 3. Decorate with your students.